 Graduate Programs in Music

 Such dialogues tend to reach beyond the department as well.
 Brown graduate students regularly explore offerings in many other disciplines as part of their courses of study.
-Students in ethnomusicology are to be found just as often in the music building as they are in anthropology, psychology, American Studies, Africana studies and Portuguese and Brazilian studies.
-In the same way, students in Computer Music and Multimedia make connections with faculty in Modern Culture and Media, Visual Art, Literary Arts and Engineering.
+Students in Musicology & Ethnomusicology are to be found just as often in the music building as they are in anthropology, psychology, American Studies, Africana studies and Portuguese and Brazilian studies, among others.
+In the same way, students in Music & Multimedia Composition make connections with faculty in Modern Culture and Media, Visual Art, Literary Arts and Engineering.
 At Brown, your degree is what you make it: the more adventurous you are, the more exciting your program is likely to be.

 We encourage applicants from a wide range of diverse influences and methods to apply.
 All Ph.D. students receive full funding for 5 years, including costs for tuition and health insurance, plus stipends for fellowships and teaching assistantships.

 Online application is through the Brown University Graduate School.

 Application Deadline: December 15